ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 # RateLimit-Policy Field {#ratelimit-policy-field}

 The "RateLimit-Policy" response header field is a non-empty List of Quota Policy Items ({{quotapolicy-item}}).
 The Item value MUST be a String.
 Its value is informative.
-The field value is expected to remain consistent over a the lifetime of a connection.
+The field value is expected to remain consistent over the lifetime of a connection.
 It is this characteristic that differentiates it from the [RateLimit](#ratelimit-field) field that contains information that may change on every request.

 ~~~
    RateLimit-Policy: "burst";q=100;w=60,"daily";q=1000;w=86400